akr3ch/wicker-gui/README.md

 **Wicker** `the wifi hacker`

-`this is an automated gui based wifi hacking tool or just a script :D`
+`this is an automated GUI based wifi hacking tool or just a script :D`

 `whatever it might can save your expensive time to become wasted`